Content on this page requires a newer version of Adobe Flash Player.

 Scleral contact lenses are a specialized type of contact lens used for managing a variety of eye conditions.
-They are large, and typically their diameter is 18-20mm.
-This is twice the size of a standard gas permeable contact lens and larger than a typical soft contact lens.
+They are twice the size of a standard gas permeable contact lens and larger than a typical soft contact lens, with a diameter between 16-20mm.

-They are designed so the lens rests on the less sensitive white sclera, and vaults over the cornea.
-Additionally, the lenses are fit to allow no movement.
-These characteristics allow the lens to be comfortable immediately.
+They are designed so the lens rests on the less sensitive white sclera and vaults over the cornea.
+The lenses are fit to allow no movement.
+These characteristics allow the lens to be immediately comfortable.

 A unique property of the scleral lens is that the vaulted section is filled with a fluid reservoir which acts as a liquid bandage to help treat extremely dry or diseased corneas.
-Patients who suffer from dry eye, Sjogren’s syndrome, Graft Versus Host Disease (GVHD), neurotrophic keratitis and Stevens Johnson syndrome can be helped with the use of scleral contact lenses.
-The fluid reservoir also masks irregularities of the cornea which can dramatically improve the vision in a patient who has diseased or traumatized eyes, such as patients who have keratoconous or a corneal transplant.
-It is not uncommon for someone who is legally blind from corneal irregularity to regain near perfect vision.
+Patients who suffer from dry eye, Sjogren’s syndrome, Graft Versus Host Disease (GVHD), neurotrophic keratitis, and Stevens-Johnson syndrome can be helped with the use of scleral contact lenses.
+The fluid reservoir also masks irregularities of the cornea which can dramatically improve the vision in a patient who has diseased or traumatized eyes, such as patients who have keratoconus or have had a corneal transplant.
+It is not uncommon for someone who is legally blind from corneal irregularity to regain near perfect vision from wearing scleral lenses.

 For printable scleral lens insertion and removal instructions Click Here.